Healthcare Realty Trust Incorporated (HR) – Don’t Believe the Hype: Check The Facts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Healthcare Realty Trust Incorporated (HR) is a “Hold”.
 10 analysts offering their recommendations for the stock have an average rating of 2.50, where 7 rate it as a Hold and 1 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Healthcare Realty Trust Incorporated is expected to release its quarterly report on 08/08/2023.The EPS is expected to shrink by -65.30% this year
+Healthcare Realty Trust Incorporated is expected to release its quarterly report on 11/08/2023.The EPS is expected to shrink by -65.30% this year

 Healthcare Realty Trust Incorporated (HR) Top Institutional Holders